workdojos/Dojos-Fresh-Hugo-Theme/content/actuaries/overview.md

 ---
-title: An Overview for XXs and the Y Industry
+title: An Overview for Actuaries and the Risk Assessment  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo